 Why one strong naming guide is enough

-- explains why the names vary
+- shows why the names vary

 When to use the create page